 In Georgia, bicycles are seen legally as “vehicles,” meaning general traffic laws apply to them just like other drivers on the road.
 It also means they have the same right to be on the road as everyone else.

-Under the state bicycle laws, there are specific rules that apply to cyclists in Georgia, such as:
+Under the Ga.
+Code § 40-6-291, there are specific rules that apply to cyclists in Georgia, such as:

-- They should ride as far right on the road as possible, as long as it’s safe.
+- They should ride as far right on the road as possible, as long as it is safe to do so

 - Riders under the age of 16 must wear helmets (although all ages are encouraged to wear them for safety)